Tensor Networks for Explainable Machine Learning in Cybersecurity: Adversary-Generated Threat Intelligence

-Our attack-detection system will identify attacks as anomalies.
+Our attack-detection system identifies attacks as anomalies.
 Notably, not all detected anomalies will be attacks.
-Indeed, there may be low-probability events that are perfectly fine (say, energy outages, reboots of the computer systems...).
-Because of this, it is important to play with the different parameters available in the model to minimize the detection of false positives, i.e., anomalies that are not attacks after all.
+Indeed, there may be low-probability events that are perfectly legitimate (e.g., energy outages, system reboots).
+Because of this, it is important to adjust the parameters available in the model to minimize the detection of false positives, i.e., anomalies that are not attacks after all.
 With this in mind, central to the model's success is the implementation of an acceptance threshold for the Negative Log Likelihood (NLL) of each event being generated by the model, so that events that exceed the threshold are classified as anomalous and may be considered by a human analyst to check if they correspond to a real attack.
 Establishing this threshold is challenging and varies in practice; some analysts may use statistical metrics like the mean and standard deviation to discern attacks within anomalies, while others may opt for the median.
+Notably, the average NLL of daily benign events is consistently lower than that of attacks, confirming the model's adeptness at flagging attacks as anomalies.

 Through rigorous training, which leverages 70\% of the data and respects the chronological order of events, our model effectively captures attack patterns.
 This temporal fidelity is crucial as shuffling the order of events has been shown to influence model training negatively.
-Notably, the average NLL of daily benign events is consistently lower than that of attacks, confirming the model's adeptness at flagging attacks as anomalies.
+The remaining 30\%, containing both benign events and all attack-related events, formed the testing dataset.
+This approach ensures that the training data simulates realistic scenarios without prior knowledge of future events, aligning with the unsupervised nature of the MPS model.
+Here, the goal is to detect deviations from the baseline (training data) without explicit attack labels.
+This setup rigorously evaluates the model's anomaly detection capability on unseen data, including the full spectrum of attack patterns present in the test set.